paulbradshaw/ml/README.md

 # Machine learning - notes

-This file contains notes from the [Udemy course Machine Learning A-Z™: Hands-On Python & R In Data Science](https://www.udemy.com/machinelearning/).
+This file contains notes from the [Udemy course Machine Learning A-Z™: Hands-On Python & R In Data Science](https://www.udemy.com/machinelearning/) and the [Coursera course on Machine Learning](https://www.coursera.org/learn/machine-learning/) with Andrew Ng.

 [Download the data and files from here](https://www.superdatascience.com/machine-learning/)

+## The 3 types of machine learning

+I've [written a blog post here](https://onlinejournalismblog.com/2017/12/14/data-journalisms-ai-opportunity-the-3-different-types-of-machine-learning-how-they-have-already-been-used/) explaining the 3 types of machine learning with examples of each being used in journalism.
+These are:

+* **Supervised learning**: whereby an algorithm is given *training data* to establish a *relationship* between variables to predict values, or to *classify*/categorise.
+The point here is that there is a 'right answer' that the algorithm is trained on.
+* **Unsupervised learning** is when you don't know what the answer is, or at least want to see what answer the algorithm comes up with on its own.
+This is often used to classify things when you think an algorithm might come up with better classifications.
+The question being asked is "Can you find some structure or patterns in this data?"
+* **Reinforcement learning** is about letting an algorithm discover the *optimal* approach to a task by learning through trial and error (the reinforcement).

 ## Data preprocessing